rushilma/thesis/1-introduction.typ

   The _solution set $Soln(g)$_ is the set of all $x in Sigma_N$ that have energy at least $E$, i.e., that satisfy
   $
     abs(inn(g,x)) <= 2^(-E).
-  $ <eq_npp>
+  $ // <eq_npp>
 ] <def_npp_statement>

 Observe here that minimizing the discrepancy $abs(inn(g,x))$ corresponds to maximizing the energy $E(x;g)$.
 This terminology is motivated by the statistical physics literature, wherein random optimization problems are often reframed as energy maximization over a random landscape @mertensPhysicistsApproachNumber2001.
 We further know that the _statistically optimal energy level_ is $E=Theta(N)$, while the best _computational energy level_ (achievable in polynomial time) is $E=Theta(log^2 N)$.

-For our purposes, an algorithm is a function $alg colon RR^N to Sigma_N$ mapping $g mapsto x$.
+For our purposes, an algorithm is a function $alg colon RR^N to Sigma_N$ mapping instances $g$ to partitions $x$.
 We will discuss extensions to randomized algorithms (which can depend on a random seed $omega$ independent of $g$) and to $RR^N$-valued algorithms (which can be forced to give outputs on $Sigma_N$ via rounding) in later sections, but for our main analysis, considering deterministic $Sigma_N$-valued algorithms will suffice.
 In particular, we consider the class of so-called _low degree algorithms_, given by either low degree polynomials or by functions with low _coordinate degree_.
 Compared to analytically-defined classes of stable algorithms (e.g. Lipschitz, etc.), these algorithms have an algebraic structure making them amenable to precise stability analysis.
-//
-In addition, heuristically, degree $D$ algorithms (in either sense) are believed to serve as the simplest representatives for the class of $e^(tilde(O)(D))$-time algorithms @hopkinsStatisticalInferenceSum2018, making them valuable to understand in their own right.
+In addition, the _low degree heuristic_ suggests that degree $D$ algorithms (in either sense) are believed to serve as the simplest representatives for the class of $e^(tilde(O)(D))$-time algorithms @hopkinsStatisticalInferenceSum2018.
-Expand on meow.
-//
+This is a reasonable expectation for number partitioning, enabling us to translate our results into heuristic runtime bounds.

-Our results show _strong low degree hardness_ for the NPP at energy levels between the statistical and computational thresholds, in the sense of @huangStrongLowDegree2025:
+Our results show _strong low degree hardness_ for the NPP at energy levels between the statistical and computational thresholds, in the sense of Huang and Sellke @huangStrongLowDegree2025.

 #definition[Strong Low Degree Hardness @huangStrongLowDegree2025[Def.
 3]][
   A sequence of random search problems, that is, a $N$-indexed sequence of random input vectors